Tips for Successfully Selling Items for Others on eBay

 - eBay and Paypal fees are about 15%.
 My fee is ____%.
 Are you willing to pay these fees for my service of selling this item for you?

 If the answer to any of these questions is no, then this arrangement will not work.
 If the person has a price in mind for their item or wants the item to sell within a certain time frame, this is not a good business arrangement.
 Sellers can never guarantee that an item will sell for a certain price within a certain time period on eBay.
 This is a guarantee you absolutely cannot give a client.
-Don't do it.

-Both Parties Should Sign a Consignment Agreement
+Create and Sign a Consignment Agreement

 - Consignee agrees to be responsible for the loss or damage and safekeeping of the items and will ensure they are packed and shipped properly to the eventual buyer.